dieGeijo8/Docker_MySQL/README.md

 If MySQL is not installed on your local machine, you can still access the database from within either of the two containers created, as detailed below.

+The variables used to connect to MySQL are defined in the Docker files and can be modified there.
+Detailed information about the execution of the Python scripts is logged in the `logs/execution.log` file inside the Python container.

 # How to Run